Zoe Dunning: Discharge proceedings

 In January 1993, while a student at the Stanford Graduate School of Business, she announced her homosexuality at a rally in support of Petty Officer Keith Meinhold, saying, "I am both a naval officer and a lesbian, and I refuse to live a lie anymore."
 Meinhold acknowledged his gay status on ABC's World News Tonight on May 19, 1992.

 On June 10, 1993, a three-member Navy administrative board recommended that she be honorably discharged despite arguments that the action violated a federal judge's ruling the previous winter.

 Dunning appealed and argued that she made a statement of status and not conduct.
 In December 1994, another three-member Navy administrative board met at Treasure Island and unanimously agreed with Dunning's argument that her public statement that she was a lesbian did not violate Don't Ask, Don't Tell.
 She was also promoted between those hearings.
 Afterwards the military released regulations that made any future use of that defense impossible.

 In a letter dated May 24, 1995, the Chief of Naval Personnel wrote Dunning, "Your administrative separation case proceedings are closed, and you will be retained in the Naval Service," ending a two-year battle.
 She was represented by Morrison & Foerster.

 LGBT activism

 In December 2010, Dunning stood next to the President as he signed the DADT repeal bill.

 She served as the co-chair of the Governing Board of the Servicemembers Legal Defense Network (SLDN) from its founding in 1993 until 1998, and again from 2006 to through 2011.

-In November, 2003, she was one of thirty five LGBT alumni of the Naval Academy who petitioned the USNA Alumni Association for special status as a non-geographic chapter of the Alumni Association, similar to the association's RV chapter.
+In November, 2003, she was one of thirty five LGBTQ alumni of the Naval Academy who petitioned the USNA Alumni Association for special status as a non-geographic chapter of the Alumni Association, similar to the association's RV chapter.
 The initial request was rejected on multiple grounds.

 Zoe Dunning has served as a member of the Board of Directors of Stanford Pride, the Stanford LGBTQQI alumni club, since 2011, and as its vice-president since 2012.